 As Positive Money told the Bank of England last year before they raised the base rate for the first time since the crash: no rate rise without a pay rise.
 Before the central bank takes the risk of hiking rates, the government should introduce new tools to boost the real economy and household finances.

 Simon Youel works on media and policy at Positive MoneyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.